European Traveler

 The local train from Tours to Orleans takes around 90 minutes and stops en route in Amboise (20 minutes) and in Blois (a further 20minutes).

-If visiting the Loire Valley on a daytrip from Paris, it is best to take a guided bus tour that include visits to three or four châteaux – it will be exhausting but ultimately worth it.
+If visiting the Loire Valley on a day trip from Paris, it is best to take a guided bus tour that includes visits to three or four châteaux – it will be exhausting but ultimately worth it.

 • The historic Loire Valley towns Orleans, Tours, Blois, and Amboise make good bases for travelers relying on public transportation – guided tours to numerous châteaux depart daily from these towns.